bmislab/REKINE/README.md

 ![Twitter Follow](https://img.shields.io/twitter/follow/BMISLab?style=social)

 # What is bmislab?
+The Brain-Machine Interface Systems Lab (BMISLAB) is a team of researchers led by José María Azorín.
+Our work focuses on human-machine interaction through brain control in order to improve human capabilities in neural rehabilitation.
-BMISLAB is an open source signal processing environment for electrophysiological signals running on Matlab and Python.
+This repository is an open source signal processing environment for electroencephalography (EEG) signals running on Matlab.
 This folder contains original Matlab functions from the BMISLAB.

 # Installing/cloning
-**Recommended:** Download the official EEGLAB release from https://sccn.ucsd.edu/eeglab/download.php

-**Do not download a ZIP file directly from GIT as it will not contain EEGLAB submodules**.
-Instead clone the reposity while pulling EEGLAB sub-modules.
+**Recommended:** Download both dataset (enlace) and code (enlace) as a separated zips and open them in the same folder.
 ```
 git clone --recurse-submodules https://github.com/sccn/eeglab.git
 ```

 # Sub-directories:

- - /functions - All distributed EEGLAB functions (admin, sigproc, pop, misc)
+ - /code - All distributed REKINE functions (new_preprocesar_standarized, select_files, load_session, multi_linear_regression, plot_decoded_trajectories)
- - /plugins   - Directory to place all downloaded EEGLAB plug-ins. dipfit (1.0) is present by default
+ - /EEG_dataset   - Directory to place all the recorded data of the REKINE project experiments
- - /sample_data -  Miscellaneous EEGLAB data using in tutorials and references
- - /sample_locs -  Miscellaneous standard channel location files (10-10, 10-20).
-See the EEGLAB web site http://sccn.ucsd.edu/eeglab/ for more.

-# To use EEGLAB:
+# To use REKINE code:

 1. Start Matlab

-2. Use Matlab to navigate to the folder containing EEGLAB
+2. Use Matlab to navigate to the folder containing the codes

-3. Type "eeglab" at the Matlab command prompt ">>" and press enter
+3. Type "[C_corr_out,X_dec_out]=new_preprocesar_standarized(G,L,N,filter_freq,resampling,show_flag)" at the Matlab command prompt ">>", fill the input parameters as desired, but always following the function indications and press enter

-3. Open the main EEGLAB tutorial page (http://sccn.ucsd.edu/wiki/EEGLAB_Wiki)

-4. Please send feedback and suggestions to: eeglab@sccn.ucsd.edu
+4. When the explorer oppens, select all the CSV files corresponging to the desired trials for one speficic subject.

+5. The results of the code will be always shown in the command window

+6.

 # In publications, please reference:

-Delorme, A., & Makeig, S. (2004).
-EEGLAB: an open source toolbox for analysis of single-trial EEG dynamics including independent component analysis.
-Journal of neuroscience methods, 134(1), 9-21.
-(See article [here](http://sccn.ucsd.edu/eeglab/download/eeglab_jnm03.pdf))
+Úbeda, A., Planelles, D., et al., “Decoding knee angles from EEG signals for different walking speeds,” Conf.
+Proc. - IEEE Int.
+Conf.
+Syst.
+Man Cybern., vol. 2014-Janua, no. January, pp. 1475–1478, 2014, doi: 10.1109/smc.2014.6974123.
+(See article [here](https://ieeexplore.ieee.org/document/6974123))

 # Documentation:

-EEGLAB documentation is available on the EEGLAB wiki (see http://sccn.ucsd.edu/wiki/EEGLAB_Wiki for more details).